zakilur/helm-charts/docs/minikube.md

 🎉  Opening kubernetes service  default/voyager-edge in default browser...
 ```

 Then open up <https://192.168.99.102:31581> in your browser (notice the http**s**).
 You should be prompted for your Decipher localuser certificate and be taken to the dashboard.
-Once there, make sure all services are "green" and then pat yourself on the back -- you deployed Greymatter to minikube!!
+Once there, make sure all services are "green" and then pat yourself on the back -- you deployed Grey Matter to Minikube!!

 ## Debugging

-To see the status of kubernetes configs, you can access the kubernetes dashboard running within the minikube cluster with `minikube dashboard`
+To see the status of kubernetes configs, you can access the kubernetes dashboard running within the Minikube cluster with `minikube dashboard`

 To debug the mesh, you can access the envoy admin ui for the edge proxy by running: